cansu2/metarCode-chromeExtension/README.md

 Chrome Extenstion for METAR codes.

-Hightlight the code with the extension and the extenstion translates for you.
+Highlight the code with the extension and the extension translates for you.